rsnagarkar10/Food-complaint-resolution-app/README.md

   <img src="images/assets/cover.png" alt="cover.png" width = "600" height = "500">
 </p>

-The Food Complaint Resolution application is an AI-based system designed for customer complaints specific to food delivery companies.
-While many such companies already have a customer complaint system, it often involves humans in handling customer issues.
+The food complaint resolution application is an AI-based customer complaint system tailored to the food delivery industry.
+While many food delivery companies already have a customer complaint system, it typically involves human intervention to address customer concerns.

-For instance, if a customer orders pita bread and receives an expired one, filing a complaint means a human has to check it later.
-The human evaluates the complaint using metadata like images and descriptions.
-If the complaint is valid, the customer gets a cash refund.
-This process is time-consuming and depends on the availability of human resources.
+For instance, if a customer orders pita bread and receives expired bread, filing a complaint triggers a human review process.
+The human evaluator assesses the complaint using metadata such as images of the bread and the complaint description.
+Following this evaluation, the customer may be reimbursed if the human determines that the delivered pita bread was indeed expired.
+However, this manual process is time-consuming and dependent on the availability of human personnel.

-Our Food Complaint Resolution application streamlines this process, reducing both time and human effort in handling complaints.
-It processes customer complaints in just a few seconds, providing a quicker resolution.
+By utilizing the food complaint resolution application, a food delivery company can significantly reduce processing time and human effort in handling complaints.
+The application can swiftly process customer complaints in a matter of seconds, streamlining the resolution process.

-We developed this application with ❤️ using the latest AI models, including Food Item Recognition, GPT-4 Turbo, and GPT-4 Vision, to automate complaint resolution.
-The system features a user-friendly interface created with the Streamlit library.
+We developed this application with ❤️, incorporating state-of-the-art AI models such as Food Item recognition, GPT-4 Turbo, and GPT-4 vision to automate complaint resolution.
+The user-friendly interface, created using the Streamlit library, ensures a seamless experience for users.

-The application processes complaints similarly to how a human would, evaluating metadata like complaint descriptions and images.
-After analyzing the information, our system follows company policies to provide a cash refund to eligible customers.
-If the customer is dissatisfied with the refund or after multiple attempts, the system redirects the complaint to a human for further assistance.
+The system mimics human evaluation by processing complaints based on metadata like complaint descriptions and images.
+After analyzing the information provided by the customer, our system adheres to company policies to provide cash back to eligible customers.
+If a customer remains dissatisfied with the cash back or after reaching the maximum attempts, the system redirects the complaint to human intervention.

 ### Features
     - Using AI for receiving the complaint reducing the human effort and time